viktor111/BH_konsol/README.md

 cd in the BH_konsol dir

 run the main.py
-(dont forget the sudo or some tools will nto work)
+(dont forget the sudo or some tools will not work)
 ```
 sudo python3 main.py
 ```